Amos-THX/Portfolio-News-Summary-using-Gemini/README.md

 ## **News Summary: Top Headlines from Reuters**
 We utilize the *_feedparser_* package to read Google Search's results for Reuters top headlines to retrieve relevant market headlines for the day.
 For business scale, a direct API call to Reuters might be necessary.

-In this example, we are retrieving the relevant market headlines on 8th Apr 2026, when Trump had just announced a ceasefire with Iran.
+In this example, we are retrieving the relevant market headlines on 16th Apr 2026.
 We are able to generate a list of headlines from the markets which helps clients get up to speed quickly on the latest world news, and be able to read in depth with a click of the button.

 ![alt text](https://github.com/Amos-THX/Portfolio-News-Summary-using-Gemini/blob/main/Reuters_google_search.png?raw=true)